The O2 Arena

 London, England, United Kingdom

 CHALLENGE.
 Formerly the Millennium Dome, the O2 Arena is one of the world’s most individual contemporary structures.
-When Populous was challenged by client AEG to construct an arena within its confines, the analogy of building a ship within a bottle – albeit at the largest scale imaginable – came to mind.
-On top of this, the acoustics within the finished arena had to be world class, in order to attract the calibre of artists that the sponsor was looking for.
+When Populous was challenged by client AEG to construct an arena within its confines, the analogy of building a ship within a bottle — albeit at the largest scale imaginable — came to mind.
+On top of this, the acoustics within the finished arena had to be world class in order to attract the caliber of artists that the sponsor was looking for.
 And, perhaps most challenging of all, we had to change the public’s perception of the Dome.
 Once seen as London’s biggest white elephant, our brand activation team had to turn it blue.

 INNOVATION.
-Logistically, the arena’s roof had to sit tightly beneath the dome liner fabric, with a minimum 4 metre separation for air and smoke reservoir provisions.
+Logistically, the arena’s roof had to sit tightly beneath the dome liner fabric, with a minimum 4 meter separation for air and smoke reservoir provisions.
 An innovative structural methodology meant the building cores and roof system could be erected without tower cranes.
 The arena’s design responds to its unique context, with public concourses wrapped around the event space and seating bowl.
-Dramatic lighting emphasises the scale and volume of the public space.
+Dramatic lighting emphasizes the scale and volume of the public space.

 "The O2 Arena is without a doubt the best venue in the world."